 2010 NCAA national champion J.P.
-O'Connor '10 is entering his third season as a member of the Harvard wrestling coaching staff, rejoining the Crimson after enjoying one of the most decorated careers in program history.
+O'Connor '10 has completed his third season as a member of the Harvard wrestling coaching staff, rejoining the Crimson after enjoying one of the most decorated careers in program history.

 In his first season as a member of the staff, O'Connor helped the Crimson place five on the podium at the EIWA Championships while Steven Keith '13 and Walter Peppelman '12-'13 earned All-America status at the NCAA Championships with a pair of eighth place finishes at 133 lbs. and 157 lbs., respectively.

 In 2013, O'Conner helped Harvard post its first winning record in dual meets (8-5) and its first winning record against the EIWA (5-4) since 2001 with seven Crimson earning All-Ivy selections, the most since the same year.
 At the EIWA Championships, eight Crimson finished on the podium with three grapplers earning a spot in the NCAA Championships.

 O’Connor became Harvard’s third national champion in 2010 when he claimed the 157 lbs. title with a 6-4 win over Cal Poly’s Chase Pami.
 O’Connor finished his senior campaign with a perfect 35-0 record and was named both the EIWA and Ivy League Wrestler of the year.
 He is the only Crimson grappler to ever complete an undefeated season while his 35 wins that year rank as the fourth most in program history.